Scott D. Cater

 Occupation: Self Employed Contractor; Owner of Katia Construction, Inc. specializing custom remodeling and repair.

-With over 40 years experience, I also currently playing with the Power House Big Band, Checkered Past (classic rock), jazz combos, sub regularly with 7 other regional big bands, and about any where else I'm invited in the door with my horn!
+With over 40 years of experience, I am also currently playing with the Hank Levy Legacy Band, PowerHouse Big Band The Unforgettable Big Band and Big Band Theory (Washington Iowa), The Bottom Feeders (classic Rock), jazz combos, and sub regularly with other regional big bands, and about anywhere else I'm invited in the door with my horn!

 Other: I am also a board member of the RJE, the Technical Director for the band and the emergency drummer.